Prime Day 2019: The best deals available right now

 The best home security systems we've tested: Yes, shopping for the best home security system can be a confusing headache.
 Fortunately, we've done a lot of the legwork for you.

-Discuss: Prime Day 2019 starts July 15, these are the best deals available now
+Discuss: Prime Day 2019 starts July 15 -- these are the best deals available so far

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.